-Kamine Development Corporation's (KDC) mission is to invest in technologies and individuals who focus on enriching and enhancing the world around us.
+Kamine Development Corporation's (KDC) has a history and mission to invest in technologies and individuals who focus on enriching and enhancing the world around us.

 KDC Ag was created as a newly formed division of KDC to further our company’s support of sustainable and environmentally progressive technologies.

-Over the past five years, our team has specifically sought out new technologies that could help combat the massive food waste, water shortage and toxic fertilizer issues that currently plague our planet.
+Over the past five years, KDC Ag's team has specifically sought out new technologies that could help combat the massive inefficiencies in our agriculture system including; food waste, reliance upon corn and soy for animal feed, water shortages and toxic fertilizer that currently plague our planet.

-With our support, our partners at California Safe Soil (CSS) have now developed a revolutionary new, patented technology to significantly combat all three of these issues in a scalable, and cost effective way.
+With KDC Ag's support, our partners at California Safe Soil (CSS) have now developed a revolutionary new, patented technology to significantly combat all of these issues in a scalable, and cost effective way.

-We believe KDC's entrepreneurial vision and industry experience in building national infrastructure combined with CSS's technology is the perfect remedy to help mitigate fresh food waste and turn it into a valuable input to create more organic and sustainable produce.
+KDC's entrepreneurial vision and industry experience in building national infrastructure combined with CSS's technology is the perfect remedy to help mitigate fresh food leftovers and turn it into a valuable input to create more organic and sustainable produce and animals.

-KDC Ag with the collaboration of CSS has created a team of industry experts poised to deploy this technology nationwide.
+KDC Ag is now scaling this technology nationwide and has created a team of industry experts poised to change the agriculture world.

 Parent Company & Partners